pharmaverse/examples/.github/PULL_REQUEST_TEMPLATE.md

 *DESCRIPTION GOES HERE*

 Before you submit your pull request, take a look at the following checklist.
-If any are not applicable, leave them unchecked.
 Many thanks for your contribution!

 - [ ] **Title:** Place `Closes #<insert_issue_number>` at the beginning of your PR title.
 Use the Edit button in the top-right if you need to update.
 - [ ] **Linked Issue:** Ensure the related issue is linked in the "Development Section" on the right-hand side.